 Are Xray Tetras Aggressive?

 X-ray tetras are not an aggressive species of fish.
 They are known to be peaceful and can get along with other community fish.
 However, like any other animals, there might be some individual X-ray tetras that are aggressive.
 But this is not common behavior for the species.
 Because of these aggressive individuals, you might occasionally encounter some fighting in your aquarium.
 However, they don’t end up killing each other.
 So, if you see minor fighting between your X-ray tetras, don’t be alarmed.
 It’s just their natural behavior.
+When considering the average tetra fish lifespan, it’s important to provide them with a suitable environment and proper care.

 The best thing to do is to provide lots of hiding places in your aquarium so that the aggressive fish can have a place to retreat to when they need a break from the others.
 The main thing you need to be aware of is that X-ray tetras are schooling fish.
 This means that they should be kept in groups of at least 6-8 fish.
 If they are kept in smaller groups, they might become more aggressive towards each other.
 So, if you are planning to keep X-ray tetras in your aquarium, make sure to keep them in a group of 6-8 fish.
 This will help reduce their aggression levels.